Ajitkumar-19/Ajitkumar-19.github.io/README.md

-It is an repository for GIT Tutorial
+It is an repository for GIT Tutorial.

-This is an example of practising the GIT
+This is an example of practising the GIT Commands and Understanding the working of GIT.